totekuh/function-hooks/README.md

     - **Context**: Standard library function for memory copying.
 - `connect`: Logs and monitors the `connect` system call.
     - **Context**: Used for establishing a connection to a network service, logs the socket type and destination.
+- `getenv`: Logs and monitors the `getenv` function.
+  - **Context**: Standard library function for fetching environment variables, logs the variable name and its value if it exists.

 ## Building